Skip to content

 *For example, chest physiotherapy, bronchodilators, anti-inflammatory treatments, physical therapy5

-Vaccines to help protect against RSV in the older adult and maternal populations, as well immunisations to help protect infants are licensed in the UK, but no National Immunisation Programme for RSV in the UK currently exists.6
+Vaccines to help protect against RSV in the older adult and maternal populations, as well as immunisations to help protect infants, are licensed in the UK.
+Since September 2024, a National Immunisation Programme for RSV has been available in the UK for all pregnant women from 28 weeks gestation, and older adults aged between 75 and 79.6

 Infection prevention and control measures to limit the spread of RSV such as those below can help reduce the risk of disease transmission.7

-Currently no specific treatments for RSV are available for adults7,8
+Currently no specific treatments for RSV are available for adults8

 RSV, Virus

-Supportive care is the basis of therapy for acute RSV infection in adults, and may include bronchodilators, supplemental oxygen, fluid replacement and antipyretics9
+Supportive care is the basis of therapy for acute RSV infection in adults, and may include bronchodilators, supplemental oxygen, fluid replacement and antipyretics8,9

 Learn more about RSV disease and its burden in adults: